larsvansoest/accelerate-tensorflow/README.md

    > Run with flag `-c` to remove previously installed submodules.
      Run with flag `-g` to switch to gurobi instead of cbcFusion.

-### Installing the required packages
-Run `scripts/install.sh`.
+3. Make sure `unzip` is installed.
+Then run `scripts/install.sh`.
-  > Run with -g to switch to install TensorFlow for GPU.
+  > Run with flag `-g` to switch to TensorFlow for GPU.

 ### Running the project
+Unless using Gurobi, make sure `coinor-cbc, zlib1g-dev, libgl1-mesa-dev freeglut3{,-dev}` are installed.
 To run the project, run the script `scripts/test.sh`.
 > In case ghc complains that it cannot find the module 'TensorFlow.Internal.Raw', do the following manually:
     ```sh
     stack exec -- c2hs -C -I -C tensorflow -C -I -C tensorflow/third_party tensorflow/src/TensorFlow/Internal/Raw.chs